+General Remarks

-General Remarks The property forms part of an established residential area in the town of Kirkcaldy.
-The surrounding properties in the immediate vicinity are generally of a similar age and style.
+The property forms part of an established residential/commercial area within the town of Kirkcaldy.
+The surrounding properties in the immediate vicinity are generally of a comparable style and class of construction.
 A range of typical local amenities can be found nearby.
-The property appears in a condition consistent with age and type.
-Essential Repairs None required for mortgage purposes.
-Estimated cost of essential repairs £ Retention recommended?
-Yes X No Amount £